 - Carfentanyl: Carfentanyl is an analog of Fentanyl.
 It is 10,000 times more potent than Morphine, making it one of the most potent and dangerous opioids.

-- Control - a loss of control over drug use
+- Impaired control over drug use.

-- An initial medical examination and laboratory tests.
+- A medical examination and laboratory test.

 - Addiction counselling and ongoing medical assessments.

-- Connection to appropriate community resources.
+- Connection to appropriate recovery oriented community resources.

 All physician services and urine tests are covered by the Ontario Health Insurance Program (OHIP).
 Out-of-province patients are covered by their individual provincial health plans (excluding Quebec).